goustoben/gousto-webclient/readme.md

 ## Getting Started

 * Your IDE is setup following the [Code editor setup](#code-editor-setup)
-* You development box is setup following the [devbox-platform](https://github.com/Gousto/devbox-platform) instructions, which include:
-  *  Setting client auth secrets and env variables
-  *  Building the containerised application
-  *  Running the application at http://frontend.gousto.local
-  *  Watching the application for local development

-### Ignore bulk-change revisions (optional)

-Because of a migration to prettier, there were several bulk formatting changes.
-In order to make them not show up in your `git blame` invocations, you might want to invoke this command inside the repo, once only after cloning:

-`git config blame.ignoreRevsFile .git-blame-ignore-revs`
+* If running locally, install Node.js.

+We use nvm to control the version of node devs use and there is an .nvmrc in the repo root that should be picked up by nvm and states the current version of node we use.
+So using a node version manager such as nvm or fnm (if you use fish shell) to install node is advised.
+* Please see below the [Automatic Node Version Control](#automatic-node-version-control)

 ### Run application for development

-#### Step 1: Add Secret file for staging environment
+### Step 1: Add a secrets file to point to the staging environment

 **Note:** VPN is required to connect to staging before running dev-box and web-client.

-Add a file called `config/development-local.json5` and add the JSON below changing the values for the correct staging keys.
+Add a file called `development-local.json5` in `/src/config` and add the JSON below changing the values for the correct staging keys.
 This file will not be tracked as it is listed in our `.gitignore`.
+This file is used by node-config (see below for more info).

 ```json5
 {